david-rockwood/fimpad/README.md

 >
 > **[[[2000]]]**

-As a temporary way to hide some fact that you don't want the LLM to know
+As a temporary way to hide some fact that you don't want the LLM to know yet:

 > Sarah thought she heard something, but wasn't sure.
 It was probably nothing.
 Mittens was always knocking over the baskets in the laundry room.
 Sarah decided to **[[[100]]][[[suffix]]]***
 > Just then the killer emerged from a dark corner and lunged at Sarah.